sasilver75/obsidian/Articles/ML/Proximal Policy Optimization (PPO) - The Key to LLM Alignment (Oct 2023) {Cameron R Wolfe, Deep Learning Focus}.md

 - In this section, we'll:
 	1. Briefly cover the RL algorithms we've learned so far, focusing on their limitations.
 	2. Overview the problem setup of RL for language model alignment, which we'll use as relevant context when learning about new algorithms.
-	3. Learn about [[KL Divergence]], a useful concept for both RL and Machine Learning in general.
+	3. Learn about [[Kullback-Leibler Divergence]], a useful concept for both RL and Machine Learning in general.

 ### What have we learned so far?
 ![[Pasted image 20240209225304.png]]